-Discover how LED light therapy uses specific wavelengths to promote skin healing, reduce acne, and stimulate collagen production for rejuvenated skin.
+LED light therapy uses specific wavelengths of light (red, blue, near-infrared) to promote skin healing, reduce acne, and stimulate collagen production for rejuvenated skin.
+Discover how photobiomodulation technology provides safe, non-invasive treatment for all skin types.
+Compare with IPL skin rejuvenation and RF skin tightening.

 Different wavelengths of light penetrate the skin to different depths and produce specific therapeutic effects